IRS Reporting of Foreign Rental Income

 Understanding your filing obligations and reporting requirements in the United States for foreign rental income is imperative.
 The IRS leaves no room for ambiguity – all income must be accurately reported.

-Foreign rental income is not exempt from US taxation.
-Regardless of where your property is situated, the IRS mandates that you disclose this income on your US tax return.
-This obligation extends to all foreign rental properties, be it a charming cottage in the English countryside or a bustling apartment in the heart of Tokyo.
+Foreign rental income is not exempt from U.S. taxation.
+No matter where your property is located, the IRS requires you to report this income on your U.S. tax return.
+This rule applies to all foreign rental properties—whether you are a US expat living in the UK earning income from a cottage in the English countryside, or a US expat living in Japan renting out an apartment in the heart of Tokyo.

 Form 1040 and Schedule E